 ASSESSMENTS

 ROMANS 12 GIFT ASSESSMENT | Discover the seven gifts in Romans: Perceiver.
 Server.
 Teacher.
 Exhorter.
 Giver.
 Administrator.
 Compassion.
+Please plan to complete this assessment before the September monthly Zoom session.
 (Included.
 Required)

 APEST (EPHESIANS 4) ASSESSMENT | Discover the five gifts in Ephesians: Apostle.
 Prophet.
 Evangelist.
 Sheperd.
 Teacher.
 (Included.
 Not Required.)

-MERIT PROFILE ASSESSMENT: Discover ten leadership values: Maximizers. ($60 Fee.
+MERIT PROFILE ASSESSMENT | Discover ten leadership values: Maximizers. ($45 Fee.
 Not Required.)

 In the early 1990s, Dr. Marion Ingegneri was privileged to meet Don and Katie Fortune, the authors of the Discover Your God-Given Gifts Books.
-Her initial meeting led to a long and beautiful relationship until their passing (Don | 2015—Katie | 2020).
+Her initial meeting led to a long and beautiful relationship, which continued until their passing (Don | 2015—Katie | 2020).
 During the decades of their relationship, Marion was personally trained by the Fortunes.
 Before her passing, Katie spoke to several WIML Cohorts.

 The Romans 12 gift assessment is a required part of your Cohort process.
 Your coaches, counselors, and mentors will all reference your results.
+We need you to complete this required assessment before the September monthly Zoom session.

 Please use the link provided to report your results to the WIML admin team!
 Thank you!